How to Talk About Women in Ministry and Why

 Research on women’s leadership roles reveals that women who are in leadership positions are more often referred to by their first names, which is familiar and casual.
 Their male counterparts are referred to by their titles and last names, which is more authoritative and formal.
 Talking about women as church leaders and showing them honor and respect helps reinforce that women are pastors, missionaries, district leaders and national officers.

 We reinforce and strengthen attitudes about our doctrine on women’s leadership when we talk about women in the roles they play and the positions they have earned.
 We can also make a difference by encouraging women to seek licensure and ordination.

 These credentials are the means by which we in the Assemblies of God endorse those who work in ministry.
-We don’t want women to pursue credentials just to boost our statistics, but rather to speak about those serving in our churches and parachurch ministries as fully endorsed by the Fellowship.
+We don’t want women to pursue credentials just to boost our statistics, but rather so we can speak about those serving in our churches and parachurch ministries as fully endorsed by the Fellowship.

 If we want women to thrive in ministry, in spite of challenges that will come their way, we have to do more than just inspire and encourage women to lead.
 We need to confront rhetoric that is contradictory to our theology and doctrine.

 Every year, those who hold credentials with the Assemblies of God sign paperwork stating they will uphold the doctrines of the Fellowship, namely the Assemblies of God 16 Fundamental Truths, and adhere to the Constitution and Bylaws.
 Any minister who is undecided about the role of women in ministry should consult with those in district and national leadership.
 We should always discourage teaching that opposes our governing documents and encourage further education in our theology and history.